 Rule 4.041.
 Additional Information to be Published In all cases where publication of summons is made in an action in which the title to, or any interest in or lien upon, real property is involved or affected or is brought in question, the publication shall also contain a description of the real property involved, affected or brought in question thereby, and a statement of the object of the action.
-No other notice of the pendency of the action need be published.
+No other notice of the pendency of the action needs to be published.

-Advisory Committee Note – 1969 The additional information required by the rule is substantially identical with the notice of lis pendens published with the summons in actions for partition and to determine adverse claims (M.S.A. §§ 558.02 and 559.02, both preserved by Appendix A).
-The publication of either would probably be sufficient but the existing confusion warrants the amendment and corresponding changes in the Appendices and the forms.
+Advisory Committee Note – 1969 The additional information required by the rule is substantially identical with the notice of lis pendens published with the summons in actions for partition and determining adverse claims (M.S.A. §§ 558.02 and 559.02, both preserved by Appendix A).
+The publication of either would probably be sufficient, but the existing confusion warrants the amendment and corresponding changes in the Appendices and the forms.
 The form of summons prescribed by M.S.A. § 284.16 for actions involving tax titles is not changed.

 Rule 4.042.
 Service of the Complaint If the defendant shall appear within 10 days after the completion of service by publication, the plaintiff, within 5 days after such appearance, shall serve the complaint, by copy, on the defendant or the defendant’s attorney.
 The defendant shall then have at least 10 days in which to answer the same.